The Two RV Gypsies: Full-Time RVers

 looking down at the water wheel view from the grist mill upper window

-Below: Lee Duquette returning to the first floor of the Grist Mill, then exiting out the back door.
+Below: Lee Duquette returned to the first floor of the Grist Mill, then exited out the back door.

 Lee Duquette returning to the first floor Lee Duquette exiting the grist mill